dirtyvagabond/funnyplaces/README.md

 	> (fun/resolve {"name" "ino", "latitude" 40.73, "longitude" -74.01}))

 The <tt>resolved</tt> function takes a hash-map of values indicating what you know about a place.
-It returns the set of potential matches, including a similarity score.
+It returns either a certain match, or nil.

 	> (fun/resolved {"name" "ino", "latitude" 40.73, "longitude" -74.01}))